 You will have the opportunity to develop skills in the analysis of language, literary concepts and your own creative writing in a variety of forms.
 This course involves reading and analysing a range of texts, including F. Scott Fitzgerald’s novel ‘The Great Gatsby’, Shakespeare’s ‘Othello' and Tennessee Williams' 'A Streetcar Named Desire'.
 You will also explore a range of non-fiction texts in a ‘Voices’ Anthology, developing your linguistic skills.
 This A Level also includes a creative writing element for the ‘non-examined assessment’ unit where you produce fiction and non-fiction texts based on Alice Walker's novel 'The Color Purple' and Maya Angelou's autobiography 'I Know Why the Caged Bird Sings', with an accompanying commentary.

-Five GCSEs at grade 4 or above to include a grade 5 for GCSE English Language.
+Five GCSEs at grade 4 or above to include a grade 6 for GCSE English Language.

-Lesson activities are wide-ranging: from debates to drama based interpretations to detailed analysis and feedback, using Google Classroom; to student based presentations on extracts and context, through to creative responses like wall displays and of course creative writing, required for the coursework unit.
+Lesson activities are wide-ranging from debates to drama-based interpretations to detailed analysis and feedback, using Google Classroom, to student-based presentations on extracts and context, through to creative responses like wall displays and of course creative writing, required for the coursework unit.
 We also organise where possible a range of trips to see performances and to develop an understanding of context.

 Purchase of set texts (prescribed editions) £30.